goschtl/zope/zc.buildoutsftp/branches/dev/README.txt

 0.3.1 (2007/03/22)
 ------------------

-Fixed a serious bug that caused files read to be truncated to 0 bytes.g
+Fixed a serious bug that caused files read to be truncated to 0 bytes.

 0.3 (2007/03/22)
 ----------------